feedhenry/fh-db/README.md

 mongo
 ```

-#### For versions > 3.x
+#### For MongoDB versions > 3.x
-You will need to update the authentication to work with fh-db, which is done as follows:
+Well, instead of MongoDB 2.6 stated above if you used MongoDB 3.x, you will need to update the authentication
+to work with fh-db, which is done as follows:
 ```
 use admin
 db.system.users.remove({})